 The whole of England was thrown into a frenzy this world cup thanks to Gareth Southgate’s new England team surprising everyone and surpassing expectations, no matter where you were or what you were doing during the world cup this year three words rung out constantly as a battle-cry of sorts through the streets of England - It’s coming home!

-This frenzy was also expressed greatly through the insane amount of money the United Kingdom wagered on the world cup as a whole.
+We here at Wizard Slots were shocked at the insane amount of money the United Kingdom wagered on the world cup as a whole.
 As a country with quite a fair amount of betting premises, 8,532 to be exact, it’s no wonder we amassed such a large number of bets during this year’s world cup and it’s all thanks to England managing to arrive in the semi-finals for the first time in 28 long years bolstering the English public’s belief in their team and pushing people into supporting their team by placing money on their long hoped for victory, although not all of the bets would be for England to win but rather for their own home team!

 Why do people love betting on sports?